|Premier League Management Record|

 He nearly guided them to a second consecutive promotion before taking on his most recent role at Real Betis.
 In his first season there, Betis won the second division.
 He continued the club’s remarkable progress with a seventh-placed La Liga finish in the 2012/13 campaign, which resulted in qualification for the UEFA Europa League.

 After being relieved of his duties in December 2013, Mel took on his first job in England at The Hawthorns.
+He parted company with the Baggies on 12 May 2014 after guiding the club to safety with a 17th place finish.

 Real Madrid: 1982-87